MEET OUR MEMBERS

-Tom Howe QC is the Chief Counsel, Dispute Resolution, with the Australian Government Solicitor.
+Tom Howe QC is former Chief Counsel, Dispute Resolution, with the Australian Government Solicitor, having retired on 30 June 2022.
 In representing the Commonwealth for over 30 years Tom has established a reputation as an outstanding advocate and adviser.
 He has extensive experience in representing the Commonwealth and its agencies in many fields of Commonwealth and public law before a wide range of courts and tribunals, including the High Court and Federal Court.

 He was appointed to the Commonwealth Queen’s Counsel in early 2007 in recognition of his extraordinary contribution to Australian law and the Australian Government.
 He has a special interest in ADR in the government sector, and was a member of NADRAC for a number of years.

 Joe Petry is a lawyer working within the Australian Government Solicitor’s Dispute Resolution practice.
 He acts in complex litigation for the Commonwealth in a broad range of law enforcement and information protection matters.
 He has experience providing legal advice on questions of international law, administrative law, privacy law, evidence, and legal policy.